stevebelton/stevebelton.github.io/index.md

 ```
 $ az provider register -n Microsoft.ContainerService
 ```
-This will register the ARM Provider for Container Services, if not already registered in your subscription.
+This will register the ARM Provider for AKS, if not already registered in your subscription.
 ### Create a single node AKS Cluster
 ```
 $ az aks create --resource-group test-group --name myAKSCluster --node-count 1 --generate-ssh-keys